 3. Relieve Diaper Rash Quickly

-Coconut oil can act as a barrier to prevent any further irritation and help heal the existing diaper rash.
+Coconut oil can act as a barrier on babies skin to prevent any further irritation and help heal the existing diaper rash.
 This is especially helpful if they are experiencing a lot of runny poops leading to diaper blowouts.

 4. Treat Baby Acne